Careers360 Logo

 Exchange of Gases

 Gas exchange takes place as a result of partial pressure gradients.
 Oxygen moves from alveolar air into the bloodstream, and carbon dioxide moves from blood to alveoli.
-In the tissues, oxygen diffuses into the cells, and carbon dioxide into the bloodstream.
+In the tissues, diffusion of oxygen occurs into the cells, and carbon dioxide into the bloodstream.

 Transport of Oxygen by Hemoglobin